 For cat owners in South Australia, we will loan you a GPS tracking device for your cats (for free!).
 They are easy-to-use, and will help you discover the places where your cat goes.
-We are hoping to take this project national during 2016-2017… read on to find out more…
+We are hoping to take this project national during 2016-2017… click here for information about the national project, and read on to find out more about Cat Tracker…

 To participate, you first complete our online survey which includes a cat personality test (click here to read more about cat personality).
 The survey is open to anyone 16+ in South Australia.
 At the end of the survey, select that you want to track your cat, and we will get in contact with you; we will track as many cats as we can – our initial target is to track 500 cats.Click here to participate by completing the online survey